 Is Your Car Ready for a Road Trip?

 Hitting the road for a well-earned escape?
-Consult these road trip rules to ensure your ride is in prime condition for the journey.
+Consult this checklist to ensure your ride is in prime condition for the journey.

 Check the brakes

-To prevent accidents on the road, checking your brakes prior to departure should be at the top of your road trip checklist.
+Checking your vehicle’s brakes prior to departure should be at the top of your to-do list.
 Make sure they’re free of damage or rust, which will ensure they’re in optimal working order, and check the brake fluid as well.
 The latter ensures the pressure you put in when pressing down on the brake pedal actually makes it to the brakes.
 It’s basically the secret ingredient to ensure they do their job successfully.

 Check your lights